manetivinay/coder_ticket/README.md

 ### Optional Stories

 * [x] Users can log in with Facebook.
-* [ ] Users receive an email when they have purchased a ticket.
+* [v] Users receive an email when they have purchased a ticket.
+* [v] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.
-* [ ] Users can see "related events" when browsing an event.
+* [v] Users can see "related events" when browsing an event.
 Related events should belong to the same category and be in the same region.
+* [v] Events are automatically labeled as "Hot".
+"Hot" events should have a red border or some sort of visual flourish.
+The event title should also be prefixed with "**HOT:**".
 * [ ] User A can allow User B to edit User A's event.
 In other words, an event owner can assign other people to be "event admins".
 * [ ] Ticket types have an optional "minimum" purchase quantity. ([Example Screenshot](http://i.imgur.com/DOYtAR0.png))
-* [ ] Events are automatically labeled as "Hot".
-"Hot" events should have a red border or some sort of visual flourish.
-The event title should also be prefixed with "**HOT:**".
-* [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.

-## Notes

-Describe any challenges encountered while building the app.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2016 nongdenchet

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.